 The Christchurch Tri-Agencies present a session at the following local face-to-face LCQ courses:

-When you have completed a LCQ training course that references the Sale and Supply of Alcohol Act 2012 and passed the required units you can apply to ServiceIQ (previously known as the Hospitality Standards Institute) for your document.
+Once you have completed a LCQ training course that references the Sale and Supply of Alcohol Act 2012 and passed the required units you can apply to ServiceIQ for your document.

 You will need to send them evidence that you have: